Dasharo/docs/docs/variants/tuxedo_ibs15/hardware-matrix.md

-# coreboot testing hardware configurations
+# Hardware configuration matrix - Tuxedo IBS15

 ## Introduction

-This document describes the hardware configurations used for validation of the coreboot port on the Clevo IBS15 laptop.
+This document describes the hardware configurations used for validation of the coreboot port on the Tuxedo IBS15 laptop.

-## Laptops hardware configuration matrix

-The tables below contain information about current components of the testing environment for Tuxedo IBS15 laptops available in 3mdeb testing laboratory.

 ## IBS15 #1